McConnell, Pelosi, Mnuchin see deal soon on $2 trillion U.S. coronavirus aid

 Republicans normally hold a slim 53-47 majority in the Senate, meaning they need Democratic support to garner the 60 votes required to advance most legislation.

-But the coronavirus has affected their ranks, giving Democrats even more leverage.
+But the coronavirus has affected their ranks, giving Democrats more leverage.
 Republican Senator Rand Paul has tested positive for coronavirus and four other Republicans are also unable to vote because they were exposed to Paul or others with the virus.

 Additional reporting by Doina Chiacu, Lisa Lambert and Susan Heavey; Writing by Andy Sullivan and Patricia Zengerle; editing by Scott Malone, David Gregorio and Will Dunham